-100 percent attendance is required for all BSIC teaching sessions.
-Attendance will be taken from time to time.
-Any student who is absent will be reported to the attendance officer, who is the only person that may deem an absence excused.
+Hundred percent attendance is required for all BSIC teaching sessions.
+Attendance will be taken every day.
+Any absent student will be reported to the attendance officer, who is the only person who may deem an absence excused.
 In general, excused absences will be given only for students who meet the criteria for a leave of absence (LOA).